yugabyte/yugabyte-db/docs/content/latest/quick-start/test-redis.md

     weight: 140
 ---

-After [creating a local cluster](../create-local-cluster/), follow the instructions below to test YugaByte DB's Redis API.
+After [creating a local cluster](../create-local-cluster/), follow the instructions below to test YugaByte DB's Redis-compatible YEDIS API.

 [**redis-cli**](https://redis.io/topics/rediscli) is a command line interface to interact with a Redis server.
 For ease of use, YugaByte DB ships with the 4.0.1 version of redis-cli in its bin directory.